syncfusion-content/wpf-docs/wpf/DockingManager/Dealing-with-Windows.md

 dockingmanager.Children.Add(content2);

-//The following code describes how to remove the child window programatically using the remove method
+//The following code describes how to remove the child window programatically using the remove method.

 dockingmanager.Children.Remove(content2);